matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/Vector/l2_distance.md

 # L2_DISTANCE()

-## Description
+## Function Description

 The `L2_DISTANCE()` function is used to calculate the Euclidean distance between two vectors.
-It returns a value of the FLOAT64 type.
+Returns a value of type FLOAT64.

-L2 distance, also known as Euclidean distance, is one of the most commonly used methods of measuring distance in vector spaces.
-It measures the straight-line distance between two points in multidimensional space.
-L2 distance has many practical applications, including fields such as machine learning, computer vision, and spatial analysis.
+L2 distance, also known as Euclidean Distance, is one of the most commonly used distance measures in vector spaces.
+It measures the straight line distance between two points in multidimensional space. l2 distance has many practical applications, including areas such as machine learning, computer vision, and spatial analysis.

 <div align="center">
 <img src=https://community-shared-data-1308875761.cos.ap-beijing.myqcloud.com/artwork/docs/reference/vector/l2_distance.png width=50% heigth=50%/>
 </div>

-## Syntax
+## Function syntax

 ```
 > SELECT L2_DISTANCE(vector,  const_vector) FROM tbl;